ansonysgithub/ansonysdotcom/README.md

 # Portfolio Website

-This is my personal portfolio website built with HTML, CSS, and JavaScript, bundled using Webpack, and deployed on Netlify.
+This is my personal portfolio website built with HTML, CSS, and JavaScript, managed with npm for package handling, bundled using Webpack, and deployed on Netlify.

 ## Live Demo